Sugimura & Partners: Offices

 It is headquartered in the Kasumigaseki Common Gate West Tower in Kasumigaseki, Chiyoda, Tokyo, Japan, and has a representative office in San Jose, California, U.S.A.

-Rankings
+Recognition

-Sugimura is repeatedly ranked among top Japanese law firms.

-The firm is consistently ranked on the World IP Survey.
-The firm has been ranked in the patent prosecution and trademark prosecution categories.
+Sugimura is ranked among the top Japanese law firms.
+The firm has been ranked on the World IP Survey, in the patent prosecution and trademark prosecution categories.

 World Trademark Review recognizes the firm as a leading trademark professional in Japan.
 Intellectual Asset Management recognizes the firm as a leading patent professional in Japan.

 Asian Legal Business recognizes the firm as a leading domestic patent firm.